 Contact an exterminator to have them come and examine the feces.
-Not only can they confirm if you have a termite issue, they’ll have an idea of where the nest is and may also be able to determine its size by the number of kick holes they find in the walls.
+Not only can they confirm if you have an active infestation, they’ll have an idea of where the nest is and may also be able to determine its size by the number of kick holes found in the walls.

 When to Remove the Frass

 But let’s say you or a loved one has an allergy or need to remove the debris for some other reason.
-If you haven’t already verified that it’s termites, use a glove or other tool to carefully collect some of the suspected frass into a plastic bag.
+If you haven’t already verified that it’s a result of termite damage, use a glove or other tool to carefully collect some of the suspected frass into a plastic bag.

-You will want to take this to an exterminator for verification.
+You will want to take this to a pest control expert for verification.
 Be sure to also take pictures of the places where you found frass so the exterminator knows where to look.